 Other anti-takeover provisions.
 In general, a fund will vote for proposals to create anti-greenmail provisions and against "fair price" provisions.
-It will generally vote for shareholder proposals to opt out of anti-takeover provisions in provinces/jurisdictions where that is allowed.
+It will generally vote for shareholder proposals to opt out of anti-takeover provisions in state corporation laws where that is allowed (e.g., Pennsylvania).